Guantanamo Bay Naval Base: Current operations

-The military facility has over 8,500 U.S. sailors and Marines stationed there, as of 2011.
+The military facility has a population of about 6,100, including military personnel, civilian employees, and family members.
 It is the only military base the U.S. maintains in a socialist country.

 In 2005, the U.S. Navy completed a $12 million wind-power project at the base, erecting four 950 kilowatt, 275 ft wind turbines, reducing the reliance on diesel fuel to power the existing diesel generators (the base's primary electricity generation).
 In 2006, the wind turbines reduced diesel fuel consumption by 650000 USgal annually.

 Units and commands

-Access to the Naval Station is very limited and must be pre-approved through the appropriate local chain of command with the Commander of the station as the final approval.
+Access to the naval station is very limited and must be pre-approved through the appropriate local chain of command with the commander of the station as the final approval.
 Since berthing facilities are limited, visitors must be sponsored indicating that they have an approved residence for the duration of the visit.